Cartblanched/Cartblanched/README.md

 # Cartblanched

-> Order groceries to your home based on the ingredient lists of your favorite recipes.
+> Order groceries based on the ingredient lists of your favorite recipes.
 Cartblanched will automatically populate an online shopping cart with the ingredients you need.
 Don't want to order online?
-Get your ingredient lists sent to you via or friends and family while at the grocery store.
+Get your ingredient lists texted to your phone.

 ## Developer Team